 Simply add the “Define section” action on any element of the page.
 All components defined on that element or inside that element will be placed under that section in the LIB panel.

 Sections can also be defined on the top page element.
 Then, all components on the page will go into that section.
 In that way, we can have each page correspond to a Library section.

 “Make instance of” is a super useful feature – if you know how and when to use it.

-To use it, select an element on the page, right-click on the component in the LIB panel and chose “Make selected element instance of”.
+To use it, select an element on the page, then right-click on the desired component in the Library panel and chose “Make selected element instance of …”.

 The selected element will become an instance of the chosen component.
 Try it on 4-makeinstanceof.html.

 But that’s not all.
 Pinegrow will also try to match component’s editable areas to appropriate elements in the selected element.
 That will work as long as the structure of the component and the structure of the element are compatible.